Movements for the annexation of Canada to the United States: 1980s

-The original Parti 51 was a short-lived political party in Quebec in the 1980s that advocated Quebec's admission to the United States as the 51st state.
-The party won just 3,846 votes, or 0.11 percent of the popular vote in the province, in the 1989 election — fewer votes than the Marxist–Leninists or the satirical Lemon Party — and was dissolved the following year.
-In 2016 Hans Mercier, a pro-American lawyer from Saint-Georges, Quebec, revived the party for a second time.
+21st century

+Two modern provincial political parties have proposed that their province secede from Canada and join the United States.
+Neither attracted significant support.
+A 2022 poll showed that fewer than one in four Albertans support separation from Canada.

+In 2016, Hans Mercier, a pro-American lawyer from Saint-Georges, Quebec, revived Parti 51.
 Mercier told La Presse that the times have changed since the party's previous era, as Quebec sovereigntism has waned in popularity.
-Mercier argued that Americans would be welcoming of a new Quebec state, and pointed to a survey taken during the administration of George W. Bush that suggested nearly 34 per cent of Quebecers would support joining the United States.
-The revived party ran five candidates and received just 1,117 votes provincewide in the 2018 Quebec general election, representing 0.03 per cent of the provincewide popular vote.
+Mercier argued that Americans would be welcoming of a new Quebec state, and pointed to a survey taken during the administration of George W. Bush that suggested nearly 34 percent of Quebecers would support joining the United States.
+The revived party ran five candidates and received just 1,117 votes provincewide in the 2018 Quebec general election, representing 0.03 percent of the provincewide popular vote.
+The party ran again and received just 689 votes provincewide in the 2022 Quebec general election, representing 0.02 percent of the provincewide popular vote.

+Albertan annexationism

+Alberta separatists have proposed several paths, one of which is joining the United States either as a territory or state.
+However, few among Albertan secessionists support actual annexation.

+The most vocal group in Alberta advocating for annexation to the United States is the Alberta 51 Project, founded in 2023.
+Among the group's stated goals are the elimination of customs barriers, a stronger military presence, the protections of the US Constitution, enhanced protection for land and resources, and economic stability through the U.S. dollar.
+During an event in Calgary where American political commentator Tucker Carlson spoke with Alberta Premier Danielle Smith, members of the Alberta 51 Project staged a minor demonstration.
+Demonstrators displayed signs and a Trump 2024 campaign flag in support of Alberta annexationism.